BINGO PINBALLS

 If you really like the brighter 55's, I'd at least change out the playfield lamps to #47's.
 The remaining GI (general illumination/always on) lamps in the head are your decision.
 You probably aren't running the game lots of hours/day...then again, the ink on the backglass probably isn't as solid as it originally was.

 E-125-47A 10 #1464/#1458 lamps.
 These are usually the light bulbs used on the bingo cards.
 They are on a 17V circuit. #1458 and #1464 lamps can be used interchangably.
-If you are having trouble finding these, I got a bunch from norman lamps.
-The probably have a minimum order, and the bulb size is a little bigger, making them harder to insert/remove.
+The #1458 is slightly brighter.

 #1464's I recently got from pinball resource.